 - Bake, stirring every 20 minutes until lightly toasted, about 1 to 1.5 hours

 - Add raisins and cool to room temperature

 - Store in air-tight container

-*Note: I choose to purchase organic raisins.
-Read more on pesticides and produce.
+*Note: I choose to purchase organic oats and raisins.

 Pin recipe for later: